sous-chefs/kafka/README.md

 Includes either `source` or `binary` recipe depending on what `node[:kafka][:install_method]` is set to (`:source, :binary`).

-### setup

-Creates necessary directories as well as configured user and group.
-This recipe is included by both `kafka::source` and `kafka::binary` recipes.

-### configure

-Creates necessary configuration files and a quite crude `init.d` script.
-This recipe is included by both `kafka::source` and `kafka::binary` recipes.

 ### source

 Downloads, compiles and installs Kafka from the official source releases.